The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Computation of observables

-With this, we can now compute the total spectrum, the correlated flux and the closure phase via the complex correlated flux as is shown in \citet{buscherPracticalOpticalInterferometry2015}: for the total spectrum, we take the real part of the complex correlated flux at its 0th spatial frequency and for the correlated fluxes, the modulus:
+To achieve the single-dish spectrum, we take the real part of the complex correlated flux at its 0th spatial frequency, and the modulus for the correlated fluxes:

-The phase information is also contained in the complex correlated flux and can be extracted.
-However, due to the turbulence in th e atmosphere, we cannot observe the absolute phases directly and make use of the closure phases instead:
+The phase information can also be extracted from the complex correlated flux.
+However, turbulence in the atmosphere makes a direct observation of the absolute phases impossible, which is why the closure phases

-Here, $\phi_{ij}$ is the real phase between two telescopes, and $\epsilon$ is the atmospheric aberration on a telescope.
-These atmospheric aberrations then cancel each other out in the closure triangle.
-To get the closure phase information, we compute the spatial frequencies of the closure triangles
+are used.
+Here, $\phi_{ij}$ is the real phase between two telescopes, and $\epsilon_i$ is the atmospheric aberration per telescope.
+In a closure triangle, the atmospheric aberrations cancel each other, and the closure phases are computed with the spatial frequencies of the triangle